SS Arctic disaster: Boats launched

 While Luce's attention was fully occupied in vain attempts to impose order, a group of the ship's engineers, led by Chief Engineer J. W. Rogers, quietly appropriated one of the two remaining lifeboats.
 They maintained they required the boat for a final attempt at plugging the leaks; anyone who questioned their intentions, or attempted to board the boat, was threatened with firearms.
 With ample food and water, this boat left the ship half full, occupied entirely by engine room staff.
 Of the ship's officers only Luce and fourth officer Francis Dorian now remained; virtually all the engineers and seamen had left.
 Around 300 people were still on board, with a single lifeboat.
 As a final measure to give at least some of them a chance of survival, Luce ordered the building of a raft.
 The fore and main yardarms, with various beams, spars and other wooden artifacts, were collected and lowered into the sea where Dorian, in the remaining boat, attempted to supervise the raft's construction.

-Despite Dorian's entreaties, his boat was rapidly overwhelmed; to save it he cut loose, leaving a final terrified scramble for whatever security the half-finished raft could provide.
+While some men worked to put together a raft, others abandoned hope.
+They drank all the hard liquor at the bar, then smashed the storage closet to obtain more.
+Some passed out drunk, and some began sexually assaulting female passengers.
+When the ship suddenly settled downward, a group of men rushed at Luce, attempting to get on the raft, still under construction.
+They successfully rushed and pushed aside Luce, and landed en masse on the raft.
+Despite Dorian's entreaties, his raft was rapidly overwhelmed; to save it he cut loose, leaving a final terrified scramble for whatever security the half-finished raft could provide.
 Among those who found safety in Dorian's boat was a fireman, Patrick Tobin.
 According to his later account: "It was every man for himself.
 No more attention was paid to the captain than to any other man on board.
 Life was as sweet to us as to others".